Federal Inmate Population is now 217,051 people.

 Be Relentless:

-• Keep calling until your Congressperson(s) agree to sponsor the BARBER Amendment, make an appointment to see them, if necessary to get their support.
+• Keep calling until your Congressperson(s) agree to sponsor the BARBER AMENDMENT, make an appointment to see them, if necessary to get their support.

 Petitions by Change.org|Start a Petition